Skip to content

 Section 10 Dismissal

 A dismissal under Section 10 of the Crimes (Sentencing Procedure) Act 1999 allows the accused to avoid a criminal record but allows the Court to register a finding of guilt.
 A “Section 10” can be made by the Court with or without a condition, such as a good behaviour bond, or Conditional Release Order as they are now known.
 When this occurs, the conviction becomes “spent” as soon as the condition expires, which means that the accused will not have a criminal record.
-However, in some circumstances the accused person may still need to disclose the finding of guilt, for example if the national police check is made for the purposes of immigration or in certain employment situations.
+However, in some circumstances, the accused person may still need to disclose the finding of guilt, for example, if the national police check is made for immigration or in certain employment situations.

 Section 10A